scoala-online/demo-project/README.md

 # demo-project
-A demo project to showcase the structure of both the application and the workflow.
+A demo project to showcase the structure of both the application and the workflows.